 Using the Case Reporting Dashboard

-Enable Case Reporting
+Enable Case Reporting for practice users

 Sent Queue: Shows automated outbound reports.